adityaroy10/Findly/README.md

 ## Acknowledgments

-Built by a team of students at the **University of Southern California** as part of our coursework.
+Built by a team of students at the **University of Southern California**.
 Thanks to everyone on the team who contributed to the backend pipeline, indexing infrastructure, and frontend experience.

 Embedding models:
 - [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) by Microsoft / sentence-transformers